neondatabase/website/content/docs/connect/connect-pgcli.md

 ---
 title: Connect with pgcli
+subtitle: Learn how to connect to Neon using the interactive pgcli client
 enableTableOfContents: true
-isDraft: true
+isDraft: false
 ---

-The following instructions require a working installation of [pgcli](https://www.pgcli.com/).
-Please refer to the [installation instructions](https://www.pgcli.com/install) in the _pgcli documentation_.

-The `pgcli` is a command-line interface for PostgreSQL that offers several advantages over the traditional `psql` client, including syntax highlighting, autocompletion, multi-line editing, and query history.
+The `pgcli` client is an interactive command-line interface for PostgreSQL that offers several advantages over the traditional `psql` client, including syntax highlighting, autocompletion, multi-line editing, and query history.

+## Installation

+For installation instructions, please refer to the `pgcli` [installation documentation](https://www.pgcli.com/install).

 ## pgcli usage information